WarrenLab/single-cell-ircf/README.md

     tenX_cellranger_3.1.0_mkfastq # Convert BCL files to FASTQ files (via cellranger mkfastq)

-# TODO: Make it more accessible to general users
+# TODO: Use a config file (thus making it more accessible to general users)

     1. Use a config file (instead of detecting sample types by updating the pattern matching line in 10_get_vfeature.py.)
         a.
 List samples with corresponding sample type
         b.
 List SLURM account to use for data processing (currently hard-coded to "warrenlab" for this repository)
+        c.
+Generalize mitochondrial and ribosomal filtering (or create mito-ribo free references).
+One issue with this is that mitochondrial and ribosomal genes are not consistently named.
+In chicken, for example, I manually had to prefix mitochondrial genes with "MT-" (in the "features" file inside "bc_matrix" directories).